When to call 911

 These are signs of an emergency in which the victim needs emergency medical help immediately.

-When to call the Regional Poison Control Center:
+When to call the MA & RI Poison Center

-- If there’s been a poisoning and the person has NOT stopped breathing, collapsed, or had a seizure (if the victim DOES stop breathing, collapses, or has a seizure, call 911 right away)
+- If someone may have been poisoned and the person has NOT stopped breathing, collapsed, or had a seizure (if the victim DOES stop breathing, collapses, or has a seizure, call 911 right away)

 - If you’re concerned about a possible poisoning